HEnquist/pycamilladsp/README.md

 |`set_volume(value)` | Set volume in dB.|
 |`get_mute()` | Get current mute setting.|
 |`set_mute(value)` | Set mute, true or false.|

+## Enums

+ProcessingState
+- RUNNING: Processing is running.
+- PAUSED: Processing is paused.
+- INACTIVE: CamillaDSP is inactive, and waiting for a new config to be supplied.
+- STARTING: The processing is being set up.

+StopReason
+- NONE: Processing hasn't stopped yet.
+- DONE: The capture device reached the end of the stream.
+- CAPTUREERROR: The capture device encountered an error.
+- PLAYBACKERROR: The playback device encountered an error.
+- CAPTUREFORMATCHANGE: The sample format of the capture device changed.
+- PLAYBACKFORMATCHANGE: The sample format of the capture device changed.

 # Included examples: